Eli-Raphael/DegenToken-ERC20/README.md

 ## Description

-The Degen Token (DGN) is an ERC20 token created for enabling users to to mint, transfer, redeem, and manage their currency and rewards.
+The Degen Token (DGN) is an ERC20 token created to enable users to to mint, transfer, redeem, and manage their currency and rewards.

 Features: